-(ii) Contribution to employment costs of a new research contract of employment of the Laureate
+(ii) Contribution to employment costs of a new research contract of employment of the Laureate.

-Where hosting of the Laureate gives rise to a new research contract of employment, up to 50% of the laureate's employment costs may be charged to the award for the duration of the award.
-If a contribution to the Laureate's employment costs is being requested, the host institution must guarantee to fund the balance of the employment costs for the duration of the award.
+Where hosting of the Laureate gives rise to a new research contract of employment, up to 100% of the Laureate's employment costs may be charged to the award for the duration of the award.
+In this regard, consideration must be given to sector salary norms and the overall budgetary requirements for a feasible research project, including the engagement of other research personnel.
+If a contribution to the Laureate's employment costs is being requested, the host institution must guarantee to fund the balance of the employment costs for the duration of the award (only applies if the Laureate is requesting less than 100% of their employment costs).